Alternative Text

 I completed a BS in Mathematics (UNM), followed by a MS in Hydrology (NMT) and a PhD in Earth Sciences (emphasis in Geophysics, NMT).
 My PhD work was completed as a graduate intern in the Geomechanics Department at Sandia National Labs, an incredible experience of working on basic science in outstanding service to the country and world.
 I then served as a hydrogeologist at the New Mexico Bureau of Geology for five years.
 At the Bureau, I worked on hydrogeologic studies for small communities, state-wide assessments of groundwater storage change and natural hazards, and supporting experimental work understanding carbon capture and underground storage.

-To be able to mentor young people, I became an assistant professor in 2019.
+To be able to mentor young people, I became an assistant professor in 2019, and was promoted to associate professor in 2024.
 I have spent my life in New Mexico, but intellecutally have moved across disciplines within the earth sciences.

 Research: